Sherr1math/Sherr1math.github.io/_posts/2024-10-18-js-20yrs-preface.md

 ---
 layout: post
 title: "Complex Analysis 1"
-subtitle: "Eidted by Sherr1"
+subtitle: "The 1st Class"
 author: "Sherr1"
 # header-style: text
-header-img: "img/bg7.png"
+header-img: "img/abg.jpg"
 catalog: true
 mathjax: true
 tags:
   - Complex Analysis
 ---
-#### Introduction
+## Introduction
 This is the first class of Complex Analysis, hosted by *Tang Shengxuan*.
 In this class, we will focus on the following topics:
 ##### The sequences of holomorphism
 - Pointwise Convergence
 - Uniformly Convergence
 - Tightly Uniformly Convergence
 - *Theorems*
 ##### Power Series
 - Radius of Convergence
 - Isolated Zero Point
 ##### Singularity
 - Removable Singularity
 - Polar Point